Kamavardhani: Related rāgams

-This section covers the theoretical and scientific aspect of this rāgam.

-Kamavardani's notes when shifted using Graha bhedam, yields Kanakangi (the 1st melakarta).
+This section covers the theoretical and scientific aspect of this rāgam.Kamavardani's notes when shifted using Graha bhedam, yields Kanakangi (the 1st melakarta).
 Graha bhedam is the step taken in keeping the relative note frequencies same, while shifting the shadjam to the next note in the rāgam.
 See further details and an illustration of Graha bhedam on Kanakangi.

+It tends to sound similar to, and is often mistaken for, another ragam called Purvikalyani.